All Episodes

 Exactly.

-Uh the whole process would create No, you're you're absolutely right.
+No, you're absolutely right.

 You caught me there.

-We'll we'll try real hard.
+We'll try real hard.

-Well, you know, now that's interesting you bring that up.
+That's interesting you bring that up.

-Yeah, the nation was swooning.
+Well, the nation was swooning.

-George Will and wrote a column.
+George Willard wrote a column.

-We've got to get rid of this stupid constitutional requirement that says you have to be born in this country to be president.
+Got to get rid of this stupid constitutional requirement that says you have to be born in this country to be president.

-Jennifer Granholm, rising star, she's not that popular anymore, is she?
+Jennifer Granholm, Rising Star, she's not that popular anymore, is she?

 No, she's not.